confirm/Rocket-R60V/REVERSE_ENGINEERING.rst

 ------------------

 Download the `Rocket Espresso R 60V android app <https://play.google.com/store/apps/details?id=com.gicar.Rocket_R60V>`_ to your PC.
-There are several ways to do this, either by installing it on your Android phone or by downloading it directly from the Google Play store.
+There are several ways to do this, either by installing it on your Android phone and extracting it from there, or by downloading it directly from the Google Play store.
 Just google for it or use the `APK Downloader by APK.Support <https://apk.support/apk-downloader>`_.

-Then install the `Apktool <https://github.com/iBotPeaches/Apktool>`_ to decode the APK.
+Install the `Apktool <https://github.com/iBotPeaches/Apktool>`_ to decode the APK.
 There's a `Homebrew Formulae <https://formulae.brew.sh/formula/apktool>`_ available for Mac OS X.

-When you've downloaded the Android app and installed apktool, you can decode the app by running:
+When you've downloaded the Android app and installed ``apktool``, you can decode the app by running:

 .. code-block::

     apktool decode -o rocket_app {Rocket apk file}

 There should now be a ``rocket/`` directory with the decoded app.
-When browsing through the smali files, you can find hints how to access different data of the machine.
+When browsing through the ``smali`` files, you can find hints how to access different data of the machine.

 For example, the ``smali/singleton/SettingsSingleton.smali`` contains lines which look like this: